BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 >The question of "culture", as it is formulated in its essence by art, is now more than ever at the heart of the economy, of industry, and of politics: the *sensible* community is today entirely fabricated by the *technologies* of what *Deleuze* called *control societies*; and it is essentially on this front that the international economic struggle is taking place. -- Bernard Stiegler

 The mystical aspect of a worker's life no longer finds a place in a *control society*.
 They have the illusion of choice, but only among a set of remarkably similar possibilities.
 No radical options are in sight.
+Furthermore, it is getting harder and harder to meet the general life expectancy that was planned for them.
+Finding a stable partner, buying a home, building a family, the rat race expected from them becomes less and less possible.
 The scope of what is considered reasonable has been severely constricted.
-We've become self-regulating and self-controlling; many of us are left feeling hollow, tormented by the specter of lost futures, and occasionally consumed by nostalgia, while *Rage Against the Machine* seems now unimaginable.
+In addition, we've become self-regulating and self-controlling; many of us are left feeling hollow, tormented by the specter of lost futures, and occasionally consumed by nostalgia, while *Rage Against the Machine* seems now unimaginable.

 One institution where this erosion of diverse and critical thought can be observed is the university, especially in Europe.
 The Bologna process has standardized and commodified the education system.